Study: Eating this many vegetables and fruits can lead to a longer life

 You already know that eating vegetables and fruits is good for you, but a new study outlines just how much of each you should eat to live a longer life.

-A recent study published in the American Heart Association journal Circulation reports that to increase your longevity, you should shoot for three servings of vegetables and two fruits per day.
+A study published in the American Heart Association journal Circulation reports that to increase your longevity, you should shoot for three servings of vegetables and two fruits per day.

 “This large study confirms what dietitians and other health care professionals have been recommending all along—get those 5 servings of fruits and vegetables in each day for good health, especially in reducing risk for heart disease,” says Heather Klug, a registered dietitian at the Karen Yontz Center at Aurora St. Luke’s Medical Center. “ Heart disease is the number one cause of death for both men and women and what we choose to eat each day can reduce this risk greatly.”